Overview of Arkansas Testing Requirements

 - completion of an approved program at an Arkansas institution, or if an out-of-state applicant, graduation from a regionally or nationally accredited institution

 - submission of an official transcript indicating at least a bachelor's degree (master's degree when required) to the Office of Professional Licensure

 - verification of successful completion of the grade-level-appropriate Principles of Learning and Teaching test and the appropriate Praxis II® Subject Assessments (when applicable); see Arkansas Test Requirements table for specific score requirements

-For more information on educator licensure in Arkansas, visit the Teachers Licensure section of the Arkansas Department of Education website.
+For more information on educator licensure in Arkansas, visit the Educator Licensure section of the Arkansas Department of Education website.

 - If you test in Arkansas, your score report will be sent automatically to the Arkansas Department of Education.
 If you test outside of Arkansas, select the Arkansas Department of Education (state code 7031) as a score recipient when you register or on an additional score report request.

 - Beginning with the 2014–15 testing year, ETS will discontinue paper-delivered testing.
 However, tests will be available in a paper-delivered format as required for ADA accommodations.
 All scores for previously administered paper-delivered tests are reportable for 10 years from the date the test was taken.

 - ETS is offering several additional tests in a computer-delivered format which will be introduced in October.
 Visit Test Centers and Dates to find testing centers near you.

 - Art: Content and Analysis (5135) — previously available as paper-delivered test code 0135